mpi4py/mpi4py/docs/source/mpi4py.futures.rst

 .. warning::

-   If :class:`MPICommExecutor` is passed a communicator of size one (e.g., `MPI.COMM_SELF`), then the executor instace assigned to the target of the :keyword:`with` statement will execute all submitted tasks in a single worker thread, thus ensuring that task execution still progress asynchronously.
+   If :class:`MPICommExecutor` is passed a communicator of size one (e.g., `MPI.COMM_SELF`), then the executor instance assigned to the target of the :keyword:`with` statement will execute all submitted tasks in a single worker thread, thus ensuring that task execution still progress asynchronously.
 However, the :term:`GIL` will prevent the main and worker